Job Title and Responsibilities

 My research expertise lies in conducting qualitative research that develops our understanding of how people cope with difficult health-related situations.
 Interviews, discussions and observations help me learn what helps or hinders peoples’ ability to cope.
 As a researcher, I make sure that my research has application in the real world for practising health psychologists as well as policy-makers.
 As a teacher, I share my learning from academia and practice to ensure that tomorrow’s health psychologists whom I am co-training are informed about evidence-based practice.

-Rodham, K. (forthcoming) Learning how to cope with CRPS: Putting life first and CRPS second.
+Rodham, K. (2014) Learning how to cope with CRPS: Putting life first and CRPS second.
 Jessica Kingsley Publishers: London.

 Professor of Health Psychology